moccalotto/kaosrpg/index.md

 Magic
 =====

-If you have the skills Witchcraft or Thaumaturgy, you can cast magical spells.
+If you have the »Arcana« skill and the »Spellcaster« advantage, you can cast magical spells.

 **Memorization**:
 A magic user can only have a certain number of spells memorized at any given time.
-The number of spells memorized is equal to the relevant skill score divided by 10.
+The number of spells memorized is equal to the Arcana skill score divided by 10.

 > **Example**:
-> A character with Witchcraft 56 and Thaumaturgy 21 can
+> A character with Arcana 56 can memorize 5 spells.
-> Memorize 5 Witchcraft spells and 2 Thaumaturgy spells.

 **Casting spells**:
-To cast a memorized spell, you make a Standard Test for the relevant skill (Witchcraft or Thaumaturgy).
+To cast a memorized spell, you make an Arcana test.
 If the test succeeds, the spell takes effect, and you suffer strain.

 **Casting non-memorized spells**:
 A character *can* cast spells that they have not memorized.
-Doing so, she must succeed a *hard* test for the relevant skill.
+The character must succeed a *hard* Arcana test and will suffer 1d6 additional strain damage, *even if the spell fails*.

+> **Example**:
+> A charcter that casts a non-memorized tier 2 spell will need to roll a *hard*
+> Arcana test.
+If the test succeeds, the spell takes effect and the charcter
-And she suffers 1d6 extra strain damage.
-The character suffers strain damage *even if the spell fails*.
+> suffers 1d4 + 1d6 damage.
+If the test fails, the character suffers 1d6 damage.

 **Strain**:
 The number of HP drained after successfully casting a spell